 - Kitchen scale

-Once you have gathered everything you need, the general process goes like this:
+Once you have gathered everything you need, the general process is as follows:

-- Grind.
+- Grind the coffee.
 Get your beans to a medium-fine to medium-coarse grind.

 - Prep filter (optional).
 Pre-wet paper filters.

 - Heat water.
 Shoot for anywhere between 195 and 210 degrees Fahrenheit.
 (We like to set ours at 205°).

-- Set Up for Brewing.
-Put pour-over and your cup or carafe on top of your kitchen scale and add your grounds.
+- Set up for brewing.
+Put the pour-over and your cup or carafe on top of your kitchen scale and add your grounds.
 Tare the scale.

 - Bloom the grounds.
 Evenly wet the grounds to prep them for extraction.
 Wait 30-45 seconds.

 - Taste!
 Take note of what you like and dislike about your brew so that you can move towards perfection.

 Once perfected, it’ll feel like you’ve created something specially crafted for your unique palate.
 For the full low-down on how to perfect your pour-over game, check out this article.

 The most common descriptors for pour-over coffee are “clean” and “crisp.”
 Paper filters and a delicate brewing process make for a light, intricate cup that brings out the complexities of your favorite bean varieties.